What duties do employers have under the "transparency in supply chains" provisions of the Modern Slavery Act 2015?

 The organisation must publish the slavery and human trafficking statement on its website and include a link to the statement in a prominent place on the homepage.
 If it does not have a website, it must provide a copy of the slavery and human trafficking statement within 30 days of any written request for one.

-Section 54 of the Modern Slavery Act 2015 is in force from 29 October 2015 and applies to financial years ending on or after 31 March 2016.
+Section 54 of the Modern Slavery Act 2015 came into force on 29 October 2015 and applies to financial years ending on or after 31 March 2016.